Tackle, receivers go fast as Rams watch first round of NFL draft

 The first round of the NFL draft was another calm for the Rams.

-Having abandoned the first round picks this year and the following year in the trade that brought them to cornerback Jalen Ramsey, general manager Les Snead did not anticipate an eventful event Thursday evening, the first 32 players having been selected.
+Having abandoned the first round choices this year and the following year in the trade that brought them cornerback Jalen Ramsey, general manager Les Snead was not planning an eventful Thursday night since the first 32 players were selected.

 “We certainly had a lot of these players who went … like no chance of making it to the second round,” said Snead during a video conference afterwards.